danielacarrasco/danielacarrasco/README.md

 - 👋 Hi, I’m Daniela Carrasco Nunez
 - 🌏 Located in Melbourne, Australia
 - 👀 I’m interested in Data (DS, DA, ML)
-- 🌱 I’m currently working on Find Me a Whiskey, my capstone project for The Data Incubator.
+- 🌱 I’m currently working on a project to automatically identify recyclable waste.
-- 📫 You can contact me via email at danielacn@fastmail.com
+- 📫 You can contact me via email at daniela@dcncoder.com
+- 💻 You can visit my website www.dcncoder.com